croketephji/croketephji.github.io/_posts/2017-11-29-napoli-cafe-resturan.md

 <img alt="Me sitting on a fossil" src="/assets/img/me-on-fossil.svg" class="img-inline-full">

 My European fondness for old things is foreign in this boom town.
-Its thousands of residents all say they're from Nablus and Jericho, its dozens of ministries all want to be in Jerusalem - and Safwat, who is interrogating me in between incoming phone orders.
+Its thousands of residents all say they're from Nablus and Jericho, its dozens of ministries all want to be in Jerusalem - and then there's Safwat, who is interrogating me in between incoming phone orders.
 He never breaks off eye contact.
 I tell him I'm looking for work.
 I can write, I'm a designer.
 "You do social media, man?"
 I hate social media.
 I say yes.
 Am I  hired now?

 Business hasn't been great, Safwat complains as I dig into my *pizza vegetables*.
 He was a chef at fancy Café La Vie in the city center for six years, but now he has his own place, this place, with pizza and sandwiches in both international and [Palestinian versions](https://en.wikipedia.org/wiki/Manakish).
 His major customers have been employees of the office buildings around the restaurant - mostly banks, each trying to outdo the others in patriotism: Palestine Bank, Wataniya (Homeland) Bank, Al-Quds Bank and Arab Bank.